learning-zone/python-basics/README.md

 ## Q. What is a function?

 When we want to execute a sequence of statements, we can give it a name.
-Let's define a function to take two numbers and return the greater number.
+Let\'s define a function to take two numbers and return the greater number.

 ```py
 def greater(a,b):
     return a is a>b else b
 greater(3,3.5)
 ```

 `3.5`

-You can create your own function or use one of Python's many built-in functions.
+You can create your own function or use one of Python\'s many built-in functions.

 <div align="right">
     <b><a href="#">↥ back to top</a></b>